Reizeron/R0_Lorescape/Books/How Orsinium Passed to the Orcs.md

 Tunner trained Bowyn hard the next two days, but her Ladyship Elysora's birthday followed hard upon them, and Bowyn enjoyed the feast thoroughly.
 A liquor of poppies and goose fat, and [[cock tinsh]] with buttered [[hyssop]] for a first course; roasted pike, [[combwort]], and balls of rabbit meat for a second; sliced fox tongues, [[ballom]] pudding with oyster gravy, [[battaglir weed]] and beans for the main course; [[collequiva ice]] and sugar fritters for dessert.
 As Bowyn was settling back afterwards, his eyes weary, he suddenly spied [[Gortwog]] and the judge entering the room.

 "What are you doing here?" he cried.
-"The duel's not for another two days!"
+"The [[duel]]'s not for another two days!"

 "Lord [[Gortwog]] asked that we move it to tonight," said the judge.
 "You were training when my emisary arrived two days ago, but his lordship your cousin spoke for you, agreeing to the change of date."